Freudian Psychology

 People may still be interested in Freudian psychology because it was the basis of some of the first psychological theories in Western culture.
 Many psychological theorists and researchers have used Freudian psychology terms as a basis for current studies.

-Counselors may still use the idea of defense mechanisms, including the exact terms theorized by Freud.
-Some may recognize that not all thoughts are at the forefront of the mind, as Freud predicted.
-His thoughts on the mind as an energy system encouraged research into the electrical features of the brain in neurology and psychiatry.
-Finally, Freud's work on id, ego, and superego is often used to help people understand themselves better.
+For example, some psychologists still use the framework of defense mechanisms, including the exact terms proposed in Freudian psychology.
+Additionally, his thoughts on the mind as an energy system encouraged research into the electrical features of the brain in neurology and psychiatry.
+Finally, Freud's theory on id, ego, and superego is often used to help people understand themselves better.

 Getty